Green's functions of and emission into discrete anisotropic and hyperbolic baths: Asymptotics beyond the critical angle

 Now that the saddle point is obtained, we proceed to deform the contour of integration.
 As $\mathbf{k}$ is periodic with respect to $t$, the same period is respected when extended into the complex plane, in a small strip around the $t$ axis.
 We may then shift the contour into the complex plane where the boundary contributions cancel due to periodicity when the endpoints have the same imaginary part.
 We deform to a contour passing through the new stationary point with the real part of the exponent constant and scaling as $-\epsilon^{3/2}.$ Stationary phase then applies to the rapidly varying imaginary part, producing the usual inverse square root contribution in two dimensions.
 The difference is now that a small real part is contained in the exponential, and we obtain the long-range behaviour:

-In two dimensions in particular, a small rotation of $\bm{\rho}_{\infty}$ by an angle $\epsilon$ corresponds to a perpendicular shift by $\bm{\epsilon}$ to leading order, so that the $\epsilon^{3/2}$ scaling of decay rate is also observed with variance of angle.
-The above approximation provides the fit in the main text.
+In two dimensions in particular, a small rotation of $\bm{\rho}_{\infty}$ by an angle $\epsilon$ corresponds to a perpendicular shift by $\bm{\epsilon}$ to leading order, so that the $\epsilon^{3/2}$ scaling of decay rate is also observed with variance of angle, as in the main text.
 In higher dimensions, one may heuristically extend the above line of reasoning and consider the higher dimensional analogue of steepest descent to arrive at a scaling in the generic case:

-However, the geometry of saddle points is far more complex in higher dimensions, so that when the saddle point is degenerate, or multiple $\bm{\epsilon}$ are available, the scaling of both $\rho$ and $\epsilon$ can change, so that the above is limited to a heuristic argument when $d>2$.
-We additionally note that the above analysis is limited to small perturbations, as inherent branch points of the parametrisation will dominate if the perturbations are too large.
+However, the geometry of saddle points is far more complex in higher dimensions, so that when the saddle point is degenerate, or multiple $\bm{\epsilon}$ are available, the scaling of both $\rho$ and $\epsilon$ can change, and the above is limited to a heuristic argument when $d>2$.
+We additionally note that the above analysis is limited to small perturbations, as inherent branch points of the parametrisation may dominate if the perturbation beyond the caustic is too large.